 To pull this off, you’ll need to get yourself a couple of hoses (although one may be just enough to get the job done).
 We’ll also recommend you avoid using your mouth to start the process — of course, you wouldn’t want to end up swallowing lots of pool water!

 1. Got more than one hose?
 If yes, you’re in luck — the pool will be drained much quicker than expected.
 Now submerge each into the water completely.

-2. Afterward, lift one end of each of the hose out of the pool and lay on the ground (while ensuring that other end remains completely submerged in water)
+2. Afterward, lift one end of each of the hoses out of the pool and lay on the ground (while ensuring that the other end remains completely submerged in water)